Categories

 I am writing to inform you that Whiddon is collaborating on a research project to see whether residents feel better and/or have fewer side effects when their medications are specifically prescribed, based on their genetics.
 We are partnering with the University of Sydney, Monash University, myDNA and Choice Aged Care to see if genetic testing can help find the right medicines for each person.

 Resident participation in the study is completely voluntary.
-We will be discussing the study with each resident and asking for their consent on Tuesday 9th September and Wednesday 10th September.
-As their Registered Supporter/ Person responsible, you may need to provide consent if you agree to the resident, you represent joining the study.
+We will be discussing the study with each resident and asking for their consent in the next few weeks.
+As their Registered Supporter, you may need to provide consent if you agree to the resident, you represent joining the study.

 Participation in the study involves residents having their cheek swabbed by one of our team.
 This sample will be sent for genetic testing and an individual report with recommendations will go to the resident’s pharmacist and GP who provide their usual care.
 Based on the report, the GP may choose to customise the medication type and dose.